天然のえびじゃなかったの?ペク・ジョンウォン、おかゆの虚偽広告疑惑に刑事立件

 An online community member said that they discovered and exposed false facts in a porridge advertisement for "Korea."

-A wrote to Tee, "The fact that 'natural shrimp' was used in the porridge advertisement in 'The Born Korea' is false.
-We need to clarify whether it violates the Food Labeling and Advertising Act."
+A wrote to the tee, "The fact that 'natural shrimp' was used in the porridge advertisement in 'The Born Korea' is false.
+Please clarify whether this violates the Food Labeling and Advertising Act."

-"In order to prevent this, I submitted a notice of public accusation to the Gangnam District Office through the National Agricultural Quality Control Agency," he said.
+"In order to prevent this, we submitted a notice of publicity to the Gangnam District Office through the National Agricultural Quality Control Agency," he said.

-The investigation by the special judicial police is currently underway.
+Currently, the investigation by the special judicial police is underway.
 The false advertising claims were all corrected on the 25th."

-When he appeared on "Jiura Shokudo," he revealed that the easy-to-make food was developed using recipes from famous gourmet restaurants, and that he used Korean kelp, shrimp, and anchovies in the advertisements.
+When he appeared on "Back Alley Diner," he revealed that the easy-to-make food was developed using recipes from famous gourmet restaurants, and that he used Korean kelp, shrimp, and anchovies in the advertisements.

 However, the ingredients were listed as shrimp from Vietnam, not Korea, which sparked allegations of false advertising.

-Born Korea appeared to be aware of the problem and revised the wording in its porridge advertisement to read, "The finishing touch to porridge topping is plump shrimp."
+Korea appeared to be aware of the problem and revised the wording in its porridge advertisements to read, "The finishing touch to porridge topping is plump shrimp."

-In the end, Baek Jongwon was indicted by the police on suspicion of violating the Food Labeling and Advertising Act.
+In the end, Baek Jongwon was reported to the police on suspicion of violating the Food Labeling and Advertising Act.

 2025/05/05 18:28 KST